luizdepra/hugo-coder/content/posts/secure-messaging-with-signal.md

 6. **Contact Management**: Abbreviated or ambiguous contact names (like using only initials) can lead to messaging the wrong person
 7. **Security Folklore**: A 2023 Tech Policy Press report identified widespread "security folklore" - beliefs about app security that aren't grounded in fact but nonetheless guide user decisions
 8. **Security Nihilism**: The same report found many users experience "security nihilism," a debilitating sense that truly secure communication is impossible
+9. **Inappropriate Use**: Using consumer messaging apps for classified or highly sensitive government communications creates risks regardless of the app's security

 As [Bruce Schneier](https://www.schneier.com/) reminds us, "Security is a process, not a product."
+In his analysis of the Signal chat leak, Schneier notes that the incident creates a complex security trade-off for agencies like the NSA: "When the NSA discovers a technological vulnerability in a service such as Signal... does it exploit it in secret, or reveal it so that it can be fixed?"
 Signal is a powerful tool, but it must be part of a broader security mindset.
 Security researcher [Matt Blaze](https://bsky.app/profile/mattblaze.bsky.social) has written extensively about these limitations in his [Substack newsletter](https://mattblaze.org/).

 ## Integrating Signal Into Your Writing Workflow